Is ‘local’ the antidote to ‘too much world’?

 Trust follows the a similar pattern.
 Across all EU member states, local and regional institutions are trusted more than national governments by an average of 15%.
 In France, the gap is a very gallic 32%.
 A 2026 survey of 27,000 people across the EU found local institutions score 4.8 out of 10 on confidence, versus just 3.6 for national governments.
 In the UK, only 27% of people report high or moderate trust in the national government - well below the OECD average (ONS, 2023).

-Agency is the clincher
+Agency is crucial

 Their kids' school.
 The high street they use three times a week.
 The community centre their neighbour volunteers at on a Thursday.
-These things are visible, tangible, and — crucially — changeable by ordinary people.
+These things are visible, tangible, and crucially changeable by ordinary people.

 People will pay for local.
 Less so for national.